GaganaBShetty/ip/README.md

 ## Output:
 ![image](https://user-images.githubusercontent.com/72516233/104428110-e7c66300-5538-11eb-8374-1e9d2100f53a.png)

-## 7. FIND THE NEIGHBORHOOD VALUES OF THE MATRIX.
+## 7. PROGRAM TO FIND THE SUM OF NEIGHBORHOOD VALUES OF THE MATRIX.
 ## Description
 Here for each elements of the matrix.We are going to find the corresponding sum of matrix. numpy.zeros()or np.zeros Python function is used to create a matrix full of zeros.numpy.zeros() in python can be used when you initialize the weights.